ms36/Munchables/README.md

 # Munchables
 This is a proof of concept for a "Wiki" for recipes.
 Users are able to add new recipes or change existing ones.
-The are able to edit the recipe name as well as add/delete ingredients and steps on how to make the recipe.
+They are able to edit the recipe name as well as add/delete ingredients and steps on how to make the recipe.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.20.